Albert-Figuerola/VW_Cleaning_Robot/README.md

 Robots operate sequentially, meaning each robot completes its entire instruction set before the next one begins.

 To send the commands, press **Enter twice**.

+**IMPORTANT**: If the robot detects an obstacle, it will stop immediately.

 ## Output Format and Execution